Child Custody Attorney Schaumburg

 A few weeks after a divorce or other petition is filed, the judge typically holds a temporary hearing.
 Do not let the name fool you because “temporary” does not mean “unimportant.”

 At this hearing, judges issue orders in critical areas, especially with regard to parenting time division.
 There is an old saying that possession is nine points of the law.
 In this context, once a judge assigns a parenting time division, it is difficult to substantially revise it.
 After all, the judge who issues the final orders is usually the same one who made the interim parenting time division.

-At the Delaney Heckman, we feel that preparation is key at this point.
+At the Andrea Heckman Law, we feel that preparation is key at this point.
 We come to court ready to fight for you, and more importantly, ready to uphold your interests.
 For example, if parenting time is important, we may compromise in other areas in order to obtain the desired result.

 Out-of-court settlements resolve most parenting time disputes.
 Such resolutions are usually in everyone’s best interests.

 Alternatively, the child custody dispute may settle at mediation.
 During this form of alternative dispute resolution, a neutral third party mediator listens to arguments from both sides.
 Then, the mediator tries to facilitate a settlement.
 If both parties are reasonably close together and negotiate in good faith, mediation is usually successful.

 Only a small percentage of parenting time disputes proceed to trial.
 That trial is usually before a judge without a jury.